EduardoZepeda/coffee-bytes-hugo/content/posts/notebooklm-cambiara-a-los-podcasts-para-siempre/index.en.md

 ## Will Notebooklm and the other models replace podcasts?

-This is the inevitable question (and its variants) whenever there is a significant advance in the field of artificial intelligences: [Is Devin AI going to replace developers?](/en/devin-ai-the-supposed-replacement-for-programmers/) or is it just one more symptom of the [AI bubble we are witnessing?](/en/the-rise-and-fall-of-the-ai-bubble/).
+This is the inevitable question (and its variants) whenever there is a significant progress in the field of artificial intelligence models: [Is Devin AI going to replace developers?](/en/devin-ai-the-supposed-replacement-for-programmers/) or is it just one more symptom of the [AI bubble we are witnessing?](/en/the-rise-and-fall-of-the-ai-bubble/).

 I don't think it's that simple, the interesting thing about this is trying to fit it into this colossal puzzle of AI models rising up in front of us right now.

-Imagine, eleven labs can convert text to different voices, Notebooklm is able to transform notes into a podcast, Lumalabs or Pika can transform images into video.
+Just bear with me for a second, eleven labs can convert text to different voices, Notebooklm is able to transform notes into a podcast, Lumalabs or Pika can transform images into video.
 Can you visualize it yet?
 A complete podcast, with customizable voices and faces, in video, hardly distinguishable from a "real" podcast.

 ## A future of commoditized AI-created podcasts awaits us.

-In a world where you can create monetizable podcasts in a matter of minutes, this type of content will become abundant in short order, just like what is happening right now with all those channels that only put voices to reddit posts, or those that use AI images and voices to animate folktales.
+In a world where you can create monetizable podcasts in a matter of minutes, this type of content will become abundant (and repetitive) in short order, just like what is happening right now with all those channels that only put voices to reddit posts, or those that use AI images and voices to animate folktales.

 ![I can foresee this in the next year](https://i.imgflip.com/95scrd.jpg "I can foresee this in the next year")